 Understanding the exclusions list will help you better prepare for your move.
 In addition to the list, we have provided additional information for each item to help you understand why the items are excluded.

-HOUSEHOLD PROPERTY SUCH AS WOOD FLOORS, CARPET, WALLS, DOORS, AND SIMILAR
+HOUSEHOLD PROPERTIES SUCH AS WOOD FLOORS, CARPET, WALLS, DOORS, AND SIMILAR

 The customer is required to prepare and prep these items against damage.